backtrue/chatbutton/legal/en/privacy-policy.md

 We use collected information to:
 1. Provide, maintain, and improve the Services.
 2. Authenticate users and secure accounts.
-3. Process payments and send transactional emails.
+3. Deliver the requested embed code and service notifications.
 4. Respond to support requests and communicate important updates.
 5. Analyze usage, monitor performance, and prevent abuse.
 6. Comply with applicable laws, regulations, and legal processes.